MDS-007-52/ShinySingleFit/README.md

 The interface consists of several blocks having certain functionality.

-## Parameters selection and guess values

-First block is to define, what parameters of the line shape we are going to adjust, and which one are fixed to some constant values.
-On the left side of this block there is a checklist with line shape parameters enlisted, checked parameters will be the adjusted ones.

-On the right side there are placeholders for input values, which are necessary to model the spectrum.
-Note that
-- intensity value is given normalized to the absorber concentration in HITRAN units
-- collisional parameters (such as broadening, shifting, etc) are also given as coefficients, i.e. are normalized to pressure

-These values are used to calculate guess values for the parameters of the model profile (like integral intensity, HWHM, mixing parameter, etc) which fitting procedure starts with, the guess values are calculated in accordance with the absorbing and foreign gases pressure and temperature.

 ## Data upload

-Second block is for uploading your spectra and some additional data we need for the analysis.
+The first block is for uploading your spectra and some additional data we need for the analysis.
+This block is common for line-by-line and multispectrum fitting routines.

 ### Loading spectra